A friend can help to verify some features

 Don't practice or demonstrate a position to influence another person nor because another person suggested it.
 Don't exaggerate any aspect of your appearance to look like you're straightening your backbone as well as you can or to look like your position is vital.
 Maintain the concerns that straighten and integrate your body as well as you can.

 Don't conform your physical position of remaining seated still to suggest courtesy or cooperation with another person.
-If you conform the position of your body to show courtesy or cooperation with another person when you’re remaining seated still to benefit from the position of your body the energy in your body won't move and rest freely and you won't perceive or control the position of your body as well as you do ordinarily.
+If you conform the position of your body to show courtesy or cooperation with another person the energy in your body won't move and rest freely and you won't perceive or control the position of your body as well as you do ordinarily.

 Another person can perceive only the external appearance of your position.
 Another person cannot know your experience of energy, muscular effort, tiring or rest nor if your breathing is free nor if you're maintaining the best position of your body that you can.

-Don't rely on help from another person to remain seated still to benefit from the position of your body because that will distract your attention from maintaining the most integrated position than you can, balanced muscular effort and rest and nearly effortless breathing.
-Energy won’t move and rest freely in your body and you won’t be able to maintain a beneficial position nearly effortlessly.
+Don't rely on help from another person to remain seated still to benefit from the position of your body because that will distract your attention from the inner concerns, energy won’t move and rest freely in your body and you won’t be able to maintain a beneficial position.

-Don't talk any more than you need to about the position of your body when you talk with a friend about your position of remaining seated still.
-Your understanding of the method might become distracted and confused if you talk unnecessarily about your position of remaining seated still.
+Don't talk any more than you need to about the position of your body.
+Your understanding of the method will become confused if you talk unnecessarily about your position of remaining seated still.

 4 The friend who will observe your position should agree with you that the method of yoga that you practice is beneficial.
 You and your friend need to agree that the method that you follow when you maintain the position of your body still is beneficial.